ng432/SoberSense/README.md

 In order to relate the efficacy of a neural network, it is necessary to have a baseline comparison.
 For this sake, a simple classifier was created by running a linear regression of average reaction times vs BAC.
 For a given data sample, there are ~ 20 reaction times, which were averaged across each sample and then used for the regression.
 From here, a reaction time threshold was selected to classify whether that sample was above or below the limit.
 This method gives a **precision of 0.55, recall of 0.65, and F1 Score of 0.60.**

 ### Top performance
 Current top-performance is with a **convolutional neural network** applied to a randomly cropped continuous segment of the touch data - this is repeated multiple times so that for a given sample all data points are used, and then **majority voting** across the repetitions decides whether the sample is predicted as above or below the limit.
+Engineered features include cartesian distance between touch point and circle, velocity and acceleration of touch, and reaction times.
 This gives a **precision of 0.60, recall of 0.74, and F1 Score of 0.67.**